liberland/laws/drafting/drafts/referendum-law.md

    c) Link to the personal page of the Citizen or Congress Member who made the original Proposal;

-   d) Tally required for the Adoption of a Proposal;
+   d) Voting Requirement required for the Adoption of a Proposal;

    e) Current Votes; and